Candidates for the MAET Courses

 Completion

-The Professional Skills in Medical Art Course has a set curriculum and taught lessons, designed to teach a student over four years with nine seminars a year.
-However, if a student wishes to approach the course as full-time study they could complete it within two years with Assessments and Final Examination.
+The Postgraduate Programme in Medical Art course has a set curriculum and structured tutorials, designed over four years, the first year being the Advanced Foundation Course.
+Each year has a total of nine seminars over three terms.
+However, if a student wishes to approach the course as full-time study, they could complete within two years, with Assessments and Final Examination.
 Extension of the course and repeating years are considered on an individual basis.
-With successful completion of the course, students become Professional Members of the Medical Artists’ Association of Great Britain.
+Upon successful completion of the course, students become Professional Members of the Medical Artists’ Association of Great Britain.

-The fees for this Self-directed Postgraduate Programme in Medical Art are kept very low, giving flexibility and allowing each student to finance themselves.
+The fees for this self-directed Postgraduate Programme in Medical Art are kept very low, giving flexibility and allowing each student to finance themselves.

-For the academic year commencing October 2022:
+For the academic year commencing October 2023:

 - Registration Fee £1,040